Updated on 2026/06/20

 researchmap

-• Comparative dynamics under flexible debt policy rules in an open economy International journal
+• Flexible debt policy rules and equilibrium determinacy in a small open economy International journal

 Keiichi Morimoto, Reo Takizawa